davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 Nuxt Content plays nicely with Nuxt Layers.

+#### Local sources

-This means you can silo domain-specific content along with its related `pages`, `components`, etc, rather than treat all content as a global concern – which might suit if your site has multiple content-driven sections such as Blog, Guide, etc.:
+You can have more than one content source, meaning you can silo domain-specific content along with its related `pages`, `components`, etc. – which might suit if your site has multiple content-driven sections such as Blog, Guide, etc.:

 ```
 +- src